MrFransis/PaperRater/README.md

 ## Objective
 The goal of the project is to design and implement a complete application which manages a “big dataset” stored in a distributed data store, built considering at least two NoSQL architectures.
+Checkout the [assignment](assignment.pdf) for more information about the project goal.

 ## Overview
 PaperRater is a Java application which allows users to search, rate and comment